rintoj/ngx-virtual-scroller/README.md

 # angular2-virtual-scroll

 Virtual Scroll displays a virtual, "infinite" list.
+Supports multi-column.

 ## About

 This module does not render every record in the list at once; instead a small subset of records just enough to fill the viewport are rendered and reused as the user scrolls.
 Thus displaying an infinitely growing list of items in a viewport of size just about a couple rows in an efficient way is made possible.

+* Supports multi-column
 * Angular 2 compatible module
 * Easy to use apis
 * OpenSource and available in GitHub